MikeWestHub/sensor/README.md

 ## Usage

-The Sensor CLI expects the full path to a filename as the first argument.
+The Sensor CLI expects the full or relative path to a filename as the first argument.
 By default, the Sensor framework will attempt to execute the file if no flags are given.

 Example: